suneel0101/python-for-data-science-2015/README.md

 How does python know what `random` is and how to find the code?
 Because it comes built-in to the Python language.
 Other libraries such as `pandas` will have to be installed prior to use.

-### Exercise 1
+### Exercises
-Find the `randint` function in the documentation and explain to your neighbor what it does and how to use it.
+1. Find the `randint` function in the documentation and explain to your neighbor what it does and how to use it.

-### Exercise 2
-Again, with your partner, use the `randint` function to generate a random number between 1 and 125.
+2. Again, with your partner, use the `randint` function to generate a random number between 1 and 125.

-### Exercise 3
-This time solo, use the `shuffle` function on this list: `[1, 2, 7, 5, 9, 10]`.
-What gets returned?

 ## What is `as`?
 ```python